Medical Marijuana Cards California logo

 Intraocular pressure is the fluid pressure inside the eye.
 The eye produces a fluid called aqueous humor, which circulates within the front portion of the eye and then drains out, maintaining a healthy eye pressure.
 An imbalance between the production and drainage of this fluid can lead to increased IOP.

-Elevated IOP can damage the optic nerve, a bundle of nerve fibers that connects the eye to the brain.
-This nerve is responsible for transmitting visual information from the retina to the brain.
 As the optic nerve fibers are damaged, blind spots can develop in the field of vision.
 If the entire nerve is destroyed, blindness results.
 Therefore, managing IOP is crucial in glaucoma care to prevent optic nerve damage and vision loss.

 Types of Glaucoma